Structural and Molecular Basis of Human Diseases

-This research focuses on the structural biology of human diseases such as viral infections, cancer, and abnormal blood pressure.
-One line of research examines the receptor recognition mechanisms of viruses.
-The researchers investigate the structures and functions of virus-surface receptor-binding proteins and their interactions with host receptors.
+This research focuses on the structural and molecular basis of human diseases including virus infections, cancer, and abnormal blood pressure.
+One line of research examines the invasion mechanisms of viruses.
+The researchers investigate the structures and functions of virus-surface proteins that mediate receptor recognition and cell entry of viruses.
 A second line of research explores the structural basis for cancer and abnormal blood pressure.
 Specifically, the group investigates the structures and functions of mammalian-cell-surface enzymes that are critical for tumor cell growth and blood pressure regulation.
 Based on these structural studies, the researchers further develop novel therapy strategies to treat human diseases.
-Their research tools include X-ray crystallography, protein biochemistry, molecular virology, cell biology, drug design, and animal experiments.
+Their research tools include X-ray crystallography, electron microscopy, protein biochemistry, molecular virology, and vaccine and drug designs.